Welcome and thanks for visiting...

 Why is jump setting so important for the setter to jump?

 On my first day of practice with those awesome setters, I did a rebound jump drill off the wall.
-Every day the setters had a set routine of drills that did not include jump setting.
-After two weeks of going through a sequence of more than 12 drills/tasks designed to improve their jump setting skills, the players asked me a couple of smart critical questions: Gylton, why are we jumping to set?
-If we are not hitting over the net why do we need to jump set?
-At that moment, I realized that I should explain what was jump setting and why it was so important, at any level, for a setter to perform their best sets while in the air.
+Every day, the setters had a routine of drills that did not include jump setting.
+After two weeks of going through a sequence of more than 12 drills/tasks designed to improve their jump-setting skills, the players asked me a couple of smart critical questions: Gylton, why are we jumping to set?
+If we are not hitting over the net, why do we need to jump set?
+At that moment, I realized that I should explain what jump setting was and why it was so important, at any level, for a setter to perform their best sets while in the air.

-The setter is the center player in volleyball responsible to distribute the sets to their best hitters.
+The setter is the center player in volleyball and is responsible for distributing the sets to their best hitters.
 Compared to American Football, the setter is the quarterback, the one who delivers the ball and runs the offense.
-Because volleyball is a net sport the best way for players to anticipate what type of play will happen in each rally, they have to "read", "observe" and "examine" the setter.
+Because volleyball is a net sport, the best way for players to anticipate what type of play will happen in each rally is to "read", "observe," and "examine" the setter.

 What is jump setting?
 Jump setting is the action to set the volleyball while in the air.

 The main act here requires “visual acuity” and critical thinking abilities.
-In essence, when looking at a static object “that is grounded” demands from the visual system the activation of specialized cells in the retina called photoceptors identified in the eye anatomy as rods and cones.
-In a very distinctive way, rods and cones are responsible for processing the information from the environment and sending the message to the brain, however, when observing the setter on the ground blockers can "see" much more and read "cues" about when, where and how the set will be performed, whereas if the setter is in the air the focus of attention dissipates and it is much harder to predict where the ball will be delivered.
-In other words, setting from the ground can be predictable and jump setting is more unpredictable.
+In essence, when looking at a static object “that is grounded,” the visual system demands the activation of specialized cells in the retina called photoreceptors, which are identified in the eye anatomy as rods and cones.
+In a very distinctive way, rods and cones are responsible for processing the information from the environment and sending the message to the brain.
+However, when observing the setter on the ground, blockers can "see" much more and read "cues" about when, where, and how the set will be performed, whereas if the setter is in the air, the focus of attention dissipates and it is much harder to predict where the ball will be delivered.
+In other words, setting from the ground can be predictable, while jump setting is more unpredictable.
 This is one of the main reasons why jump setting is important.

-Attacking is important in every sport but in volleyball, blockers represent a very effective line of defense that can neutralize the offense.
-Therefore, to overcome the blocking system setters must deceive the blockers or at least perform sets to their best hitters facing the weaker blockers.
+Attacking is important in every sport, but in volleyball, blockers represent a very effective line of defense that can neutralize the offense.
+Therefore, to overcome the blocking system, setters must deceive the blockers or at least perform sets to their best hitters when facing the weaker blockers.

 Check the SportsEdTV volleyball library to learn more about setting: